jaateixeira/ScrapLogGit2Net/docs/scrapLog-documentation.md

 - Syed Ahmed

 # Acknowledgments
-Åbo Akademi Library for hiring Master student during the summer of 2014 to contribute to the project as an open-science initiative.
+Åbo Akademi Library for financing a Master student during the summer of 2014 to contribute to the project as an open-science initiative.

 # Maintainers
 - Jose Teixeira